Design an Adaptive Layout with Material Design

 Principles of Visual Grouping and Containment can guide how elements should be rearranged in the larger space.
 Keep in mind, larger screens can have increased visual noise as a result of more visible content.
 Sticking to a max line length of 60 characters will assist readability.

 Similar items can be grouped together with white space or visible division to help guide the user through content.
 Implicit containment uses white space to visually group content to create container boundaries while explicit containment uses objects like divider lines and cards to group content together.
+Margins are the spacing used for left and right edges, further spacing techniques include:

 6. Scaling

 The detail layout has been fluidly scaled up with the large screen creating a layout that doesn't take advantage of the larger screen size.
 We can use visual grouping on the column grid to better arrange the elements.
-The column grid has already been setup for the layout.
+A column grid has already been setup for the layout.

 1. Align and organize content onto the column grid.